-Maple blueberry syrup is an incredibly simple, three-ingredient recipe that brings an extra burst of flavor to breakfast and brunch.
-This semi-homemade blueberry maple syrup is sure to be a family favorite.
+Blueberry maple syrup is an incredibly simple, three-ingredient recipe that brings an extra burst of flavor to breakfast and brunch.
+This homemade infused syrup is ready in under 15 minutes and is a family favorite for pancakes, waffles, and more.

-That other flavor?
-It comes from fresh blueberries.
-This recipe is wonderful for using up fresh berries that are a little past their prime.
+- It's a great recipe (if you can even call it that!) for using up fresh blueberries that are a little past their prime.
 They get mashed up so a wrinkly texture will go completely unnoticed.

 It bears repeating from before - this process is so easy, it almost doesn't count as a recipe recipe.

-Add the vanilla extract and mash up the blueberries.
+- Mash - Remove from the heat and add vanilla extract.
+Mash the berries until they burst.
 They don't have to be 100% broken up and smooth.
 In fact I like to leave some texture because it makes this syrup take on a blueberry compote like vibe.

-This blueberry syrup will continue to thicken as it cools, and can be stored in the refrigerator for breakfasts to come.
+- The syrup will continue to thicken up as it cools to room temperature and is stored in the refrigerator.

 - With the quantities written below, this syrup recipe is relatively small batch, yielding about six two-tablespoon servings.
 It can easily be doubled, tripled, etc. in line with your needs.